AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 Received:
 ```

-Finally we obtain a successful Argument Injection exploitation.
+Finally we achieve a successful Argument Injection exploitation.

 ## Proof of concept: 99% safe?